Murder of Katarina Jakobsson: Early life

-Bengt Erik Hjalmarsson was born on 18 March 1949 in the Scanian town of Hälsingborg, Sweden.
-As a child, Hjalmarsson was described as intelligent and thus got to skip a class in elementary school.
+Bengt Erik Hjalmarsson was born on 18 March 1949 in the Scanian town of Helsingborg, Sweden.
+His parents divorced fairly early during his childhood, and he did not keep in close contact with his two younger siblings, as they did not share his interest in philosophy and books.

+As a child, Hjalmarsson was described as intelligent, and he skipped a class in elementary school.
 At pre-school, he was determined to be aggressive in playing to the extent that he was sent to a psychiatric evaluation in Borås.
 He was later examined by nationally famous doctor Bertil Söderling in 1956, who suggested skull trauma to be present, even though x-ray scans did not show anything wrong.
-He left elementary school with relatively high grades, despite frequent bouts of truancy during his later time at secondary gymnasium school.His parents divorced fairly early during his childhood, and he did not keep in close contact with his two younger siblings, as they did not share the same interests in philosophy and books that he had.
+He left school with relatively high grades, despite frequent bouts of truancy during his later time at secondary gymnasium school.

 In 1971, Hjalmarsson started serving his military training as part of Sweden's mandatory conscription at the Norrbotten Regiment in Boden, where he was stationed as a Jäger soldier.
-However, Hjalmarsson deserted after failing to return home from a leave as he was not comfortable with his stationing.
+However, Hjalmarsson deserted after failing to return home from a leave, as he was not comfortable with his stationing.
 By the time of his arrest for burglary in 1980, the crime of deserting had been prescripted due to a 1975 discharge issued by a psychiatric doctor in Lund at the request of Hjalmarsson's father.
-At the time, Hjalmarsson was living off of student welfare fraud, as he has falsified signatures claiming that he succeeded in several courses at Lund University; by 1975 he was earning 10,000 Swedish kronor annually through fraud, a figured which had doubled by 1979.
-In 1976, Hjalmarsson moved to Malmö into an apartment which he eventually got evicted from during the spring of 1979 as he failed to pay rent.
-With the help of his father, Hjalmarsson moved into his new Apartment on Kornettsgatan 20B in June 1979.
+At the time, Hjalmarsson was living off of student welfare fraud, falsifying signatures claiming that he succeeded in several courses at Lund University.
+By 1975 he was earning 10,000 Swedish kronor annually through fraud, a figured which had doubled by 1979.
+In 1976, Hjalmarsson moved to Malmö into an apartment from which he eventually got evicted during the spring of 1979 for failure to pay rent.
+With the help of his father, Hjalmarsson moved into his new apartment on Kornettsgatan 20B in June 1979.